thaddeusrhatcher/jirate/README.md

 Jirate is a command-line tool for working with Jira Issue comments.
 It features an interactive markdown editor for creating and updating comments.

+Btw, the `renderer` package for converting markdown to ADF was ripped from some random repo I found, so I take no credit for that.
+The author had a print statement in the `Render()` function that was printing the entire ADF tree which was getting in the way.

 # Setup